armin1989/demand-forecasting/README.md

 - cnn.py : Script that fits a convolutional neural network to the time series data (the code has room for improvment)

+I am currently working on applying holt-winters models as well as RNNs for the forecasting task.